paajasan/ordermap/README.md

 **Bonded hydrogens**
 The hydrogens' atomnames are assumed to match the string `"H*"` and no other atoms (that are bonded to the atoms of `-sel1`) should match it.

+**Thickness**
+The thickness is calculated so that the height of the `-thickatom` (along the membrane normal) is averaged into a 2d grid for both leaflets and each cell that has data for both leaflets, will have the difference of these as the thickness.
+This is repeated over each timestep and the average over time is the final output.

 **Arguments**
 Some arguments may not be foolproof, so giving  them a value outside a useful range may yield unexpected results or just crash the program.
-Especially `-sel1` may work unexpectedly when trying to give selection strign to MDAnalysis and ot happens to comply tot the syntax discussed above.
+Especially `-sel1` may work unexpectedly when trying to give selection string to MDAnalysis and it happens to comply to the syntax discussed above.

 **Saved data**
 The data in for the heatmaps is saved so the y-coordinate runs over rows and x over columns.
 This way you can read it with numpys `loadtxt` and y will be the 0th axis and x the 1st.
 Then you can simply give it to matplotlibs `contourf` and it should be oriented the right way.